How to Have Your Best Year Ever: Annual Planning Practice

 At the end, think of the reward for yourself once you accomplish your goals, because it’s important to acknowledge and celebrate your wins.

-Part 5.
-Monthly Review
+Part 5 and 6.
+Weekly and Monthly Review

 Having this clear annual strategy with you–be it the Best Year Journal or your own notepad where you keep track of your goals–will make you more intentional and mindful with every single of your decisions and steps; and more clear with where you are now, and where you want to go.
 If you want to know more about this annual practice, head to Mimi Ikonn's video, creator of the Best Year Journal, where she shares this process in full.